dheijl/AlchitryAuTests/echo_spi/README.md

 # SPI Slave speed test

-SPI speed test between tha AU with Br and a Teensy 4.1.
+SPI speed test between the AU with Br and a Teensy 4.1.

 Wiring: